VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part1.md

 *Hesperos* will use **Bloodrake** as a raid-wide and will follow up with **Belone Bursts**.
 Before **Belone Bursts** cast is over, take the following positions in pairs:

-+ Tanks on North and North West cardinal.
++ One Tank on North and one Healer on North East.
-+ Healers on North East and East cardinal.
++ The other Tank South and the other Healer on South West.
-+ DPS with <span class='speDebuff'>Acting Tank</span> on South East and South, opposite of Tanks.
++ A Melee and Ranged DPS on East and South East.
-+ DPS with <span class='speDebuff'>Acting Healer</span> fanned out from South West and West, opposite of Healers.
++ The other Melee and Ranged DPS on West and North West.

-When the orbs appear, each pairs will run to the opposite side and pop the 2 orbs, the intercardinal one first then the cardinal one.
-Remember to mitigate and wait between the two orbs to recieve some healing:
+When the orbs appear, each pair will run to the next clockwise cardinal and pop the orb there.
+Next, move to the next intercardinal and pop the remaining orb.
+Remember to mitigate before or wait between the two orbs to recieve some healing:
 {% assign slideCounter = slideCounter | plus: 1 %}
-{% include slideshow.html imgLink="burst1.jpg;burst2.jpg;burst3.jpg;burst4.jpg;burst5.jpg" imgDesc="Spread around the boss based on your debuff;Orbs spawn;Move to the opposite intercardinal side with your pair;Soak the first orb;Wait a bit for heals and soak the second orb" slideNumber=slideCounter %}
+{% include slideshow.html imgLink="burst1.jpg;burst2.jpg;burst3.jpg;burst4.jpg;burst5.jpg" imgDesc="Spread around the boss;Orbs spawn;Move to the next clockwise cardinal with your pair;Soak the first orb;Wait a bit for heals and soak the second orb" slideNumber=slideCounter %}

 Quickly take out the orbs before he start casting **Periaktoi** then stand into the tile that wasn't tethered previously.
 </div>